HatimMano/gradient_descent/README.md

 ---

-### Welcome to the Gradient Descent Adventure!
+### Welcome to the Gradient Descent Adventure !

 Are you ready to embark on an exciting journey through the world of optimization?
-Strap in and hold on tight as we dive into the heart-pounding realm of Gradient Descent!
+Strap in and hold on tight as we dive into the heart-pounding realm of Gradient Descent !

 ### About